Best Contract Management Software for Financial Services (2026)

 Financial services contracts operate under multiple simultaneous regulatory frameworks.
 A single investment advisory agreement may need to satisfy SEC Rule 206(4)-7 (compliance programs), FINRA Rule 3110 (supervision), the Investment Advisers Act, and applicable state securities laws.
 Vendor contracts must address OCC third-party risk management guidelines and increasingly, DORA (Digital Operational Resilience Act) for firms with European operations.

 Most general-purpose CLMs treat compliance as a checkbox.
 Financial services firms need compliance woven into clause libraries, approval workflows, and post-execution monitoring.
+For tools specifically built around contract compliance tracking and reporting, see our dedicated guide.

 Audit Trail Requirements